All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Skeletal muscle injury: Studies in rodents with induced muscle damage have shown faster recovery of muscle function and structure with TB4 treatment compared to untreated controls.

-• Cardiac muscle: The most robust data comes from cardiac repair models, where TB4 demonstrated profound improvements in cell survival, reduced scarring, and improved function (Bock-Marquette et al., 2004; Smart et al., 2007).
+• Cardiac muscle: The most solid data comes from cardiac repair models, where TB4 demonstrated profound improvements in cell survival, reduced scarring, and improved function (Bock-Marquette et al., 2004.
+Smart et al., 2007).

 • Tendon and musculotendinous junction: Because muscles connect to bone through tendons, the improved tendon healing observed with TB4 (Xu et al., 2016) is directly relevant to functional muscle recovery.